 Many boomers actually end up creating their own business in a niche or industry which they are passionate about.
 As noted in “5 Smart Business Ideas”(Business News Daily 2014) “retirees should focus on jobs and business opportunities that leverage the individual’s years of work and life experience, such as consulting, teaching or tutoring.”
 This provides them not only a healthy work environment, but greater flexibility and control over their resources, time and destiny.

-It is noted in the article “Older Americans Shun Retirement for Startups” (Bloomberg, 2013) that 25% of boomers are seriously exploring startups as an option.
-“These are highly educated people that were laid off in the last downturn and realize those jobs are not coming back.
+It is noted in the article “Older Americans Shun Retirement for Startups” (Bloomberg,) that 25% of boomers are seriously exploring startups as an option.
 A lot of people are not ready to retire.
 Boomers are living longer and they are looking for a main income or a supplementary income.”
-Consider to check out 105 Service Businesses to start today (Entrepreneur 2014) to get your creative -juices going.

 For those less entrepreneurial minded, the article “Retirees Keep One Foot In The Workforce” (NBC NEWS 2014) notes to “Go to where the jobs are.
 You’re not reinventing yourself, you’re redeploying your skills.”
 The semiretired should look to industries that are ramping up, specifically health care and nonprofits.